stormpath/stormpath-documentation/source/auth_n.rst

 At a high level, the process works as follows:

 #.
-The user clicks on a “Login with Google” link pointing at your Google Directory's ``/authorize`` endpoint
+The user clicks on a “Login with Google” link pointing at your application's ``/authorize`` endpoint
 #.
 Stormpath handles the login to Google and redirects the user back to your app with a Stormpath Token JWT response

 You can then, for example, pass that Stormpath token to the ``/oauth/token`` endpoint and receive back OAuth 2.0 access and refresh tokens as described in :ref:`generate-oauth-token`.